Out of many, one

 Inbound traffic was generated through a tightly targeted paid search campaign focused on those markets where the company’s products had less awareness.

-“Arketi truly served as a strategic marketing partner during this critical time as we sought to develop our new identity.
-Our tight partnership with Arketi helped us implement programs through an integrated marketing approach that exceeded our goals to generate real results and revenue.”
+“Arketi is truly a strategic marketing partner.
+Our tight partnership with Arketi helps us implement integrated PR and marketing programs that exceeded our goals to generate real results and revenue.”

 Will Haraway, global analyst and public relations director, Aptean